• Home

 Picture

-We don't have pictures of our adult pigs, since they might attract the wrong kind of media attention (folks who'd like to have them as a snack).
-If you'd like to see Boarrito, Pedrita, or Snooter you'll have to come visit them in person!
+We don't have pictures of our adult pigs, since they might attract the wrong kind of media attention.
+If you'd like to see Boarrito, Pedrita, or Dani you'll have to come visit them in person!

 Der Piggies